Budget 2017: Measures to deepen partnerships, spur innovation

 On the topic of innovation, Mr Heng touched on the need for forward-looking regulations that will enable Government agencies to balance managing risks and create space to test innovations.

 He raised the example of a review of the regulatory framework governing venture capital (VC) firms by the Monetary Authority of Singapore (MAS) last week.
-“This will give them greater flexibility, making Singapore more conducive to venture capital investment, thereby enhancing the supply of financing for start-ups,” Mr Heng said.
+“This will give them greater flexibility, making Singapore more conducive to VC investment, thereby enhancing the supply of financing for start-ups,” Mr Heng said.

 Moving ahead, regulatory agencies will further explore how they can facilitate innovation by making their risk assessments for new products and services “more swift and effective”.